Werner Scharff: Active resistance and execution

+There were also active plans to kill the infamous Jew "catcher" and Nazi collaborator Stella Goldschlag but none of the plans came into fruition.
+A plan to poison her coffee was abandoned, so also was a plan to have her dentist poison her during an appointment and another one where Goldschlag and her partner Rolf Isaaksohn would be lured to an address by a rumor of Jews in hiding living there and then kill the pair.

+GFA instead sent Goldschlag a fake death sentence written on official court document paper and informed her that if she was seen on the streets [after the war] by one of their agents she would be killed instantly.
+Even if the threat was only for intimidation it was seen as a valid one and Goldschlag's superior pulled her and the other members of the Search Service from the streets for two weeks and later issued them with pistols for protection.

-Many, most of all the wife of Hans Winkler, thought that the organisation was acting too reckless.
+Many, most of all the wife of Hans Winkler, thought that the organisation was acting too recklessly.
 A member of the group, Hilde Bromberg, was indeed arrested in April 1944 after a denunciation by the widow of the executed bookseller August Bonneß, Jr. (1890-1944).
 Although Bromberg did not reveal the other group members and even managed to lead the Gestapo astray, they eventually tracked down the group and arrested Werner Scharff on October 14, 1944.
 Scharff was brought to the prison at Alexanderplatz and brutally interrogated.
 Shortly thereafter, Winkler and many other members of the organisation were arrested as well.

 By the end of 1944, Scharff was transferred to Sachsenhausen concentration camp.
 The SS executed him on March 16, 1945.
 Fancia Grün was executed in the concentration camp as well.
-Many other members of the community only survived thanks to the end of the war—otherwise they would have faced certain death.
+Many other members of the community only survived thanks to the end of the war — otherwise they would have faced certain death.